 This visa allows you to enter Australia and marry your intended spouse (fiancé(e)) within the visa’s nine (9) month validity period.

-Your fiancé(e) must be an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen.
+The prospective marriage visa (subclass 300) stipulates that your fiancé(e) must be an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen.
 This visa must be applied for offshore.

 Who is eligible for a Prospective Marriage Visa?

 The main purpose of applying for this visa is to allow you to come to Australia and then marry your intended spouse and live as husband and wife.
 You must genuinely intend to marry your fiancé(e).
 You must also genuinely intend to live with your fiancé(e) as husband and wife.

 You must be sponsored by an eligible sponsor.
 An eligible sponsor is an Australian citizen or permanent resident, or an eligible New Zealand citizen, who undertakes sponsorship obligations.
 Usually, the sponsor is your partner and is over 18 years old.

 You must be able to legally marry according to Australian law.
 This means you must be aged 18 years or over.
 If you are aged 16 years or over but less than 18 years, you must have an Australian court order allowing you to marry your intended spouse, or you must both be of marriageable age at time of the intended marriage.